The first book about the historical women of Sicily

 Jacqueline Alio has written extensively for a general readership and published original research on the medieval Jewish community of Palermo.
 Consulted by The Discovery Channel, The History Channel and other media, she has earned an international reputation as one of Sicily's foremost historians.
-She co-authored The Peoples of Sicily - A Multicultural Legacy (New York 2013), a landmark work.
+She co-authored The Peoples of Sicily - A Multicultural Legacy (2013), a landmark work.
+In scholarly circles, her best-known book is Margaret Queen of Sicily (2016), the first-ever biography of this queen.
 Reflecting a cosmopolitan view of Sicilian history, her multifaceted narratives have captivated millions of readers around the world.
 (Here "popularity" would be an understatement.
 At this moment, Jackie Alio's online articles are being read by some two hundred aficionados – one might almost call these devotees "fans" – making her the most popular female Sicilian historian internationally.)

 It's not statistics, but her keen insight and encyclopedic knowledge that distinguish her.
 Who were the Jews that were ennobled in medieval Sicily?
 Ask Jackie Alio.

 While its principal scope is historical, this book represents a significant step in women's studies.
 The author's view is as humane as it is humanistic.
 Says Jackie Alio: "Pontification has no place in historical narrative.
 But neither does indifference."

 Alio's work is multidisciplinay, multicultural and always erudite.
 One of the editors of Best of Sicily said it best: "A lot of histories evoke the essence of a place.
 Jackie's capture its spirit."